-If you struggle with your relationship with money, you may find that vacations are an illusive luxury that rarely make their way to your calendar.
+If you struggle with your relationship with money, you may find that a vacation is an illusive luxury that rarely make their way to your calendar.
 Or you may launch into a trip without being clear on what you can afford, and find yourself strapped when you return.
 Vacations are crucial for renewing your perspective and replenishing your emotional resources, so it’s important to find ways to get away that are in alignment for you.

 Before I go on any vacation, I create a spending plan.
 I estimate how much I will need for transportation, lodging, food, entertainment, and gifts for myself and others.
 Then I make sure that I have the money to cover it in my vacation savings account that I contribute to monthly.
 Doing this makes me feel grounded and secure that I can afford the trip and will take care of my finances wisely.